-As Patricia McConnell claims: "Genes are written in pencil" meaning that genes are not carbon copies and breeding is a crap shoot, meaning that you can't make assumptions of how a dog will behave based on breed alone considering the nature versus nurture effect.
-There are any variables.
-In other words, dogs inherit certain predispositions but one must also consider the effects of the environment and their experiences in their upbringing.
+As Patricia McConnell claims, "Genes are written in pencil," meaning that genes are not carbon copies, and breeding is a crapshoot.
+You can't make assumptions about how a dog will behave based on breed alone, you must consider the nature versus nurture effect.
+There are many variables.
+In other words, dogs inherit certain predispositions, but one must also consider the effects of the environment and their experiences in their upbringing.
 There is no such thing as a dog being like another.
-Just like snowflakes and finger prints, each dog is unique.
+Just like snowflakes and fingerprints, each dog is unique.

 Instead, a Golden Retriever that comes to me for board and training could care less about the game.
-Yes, he might have enjoyed this game and I'm sure there's likely a genetic predisposition, but his owners used to play keep away with him a lot, so even though there's a will to fetch something you would toss, he would rather run away with the item instead of bringing it back as you might expect from a dog of this breed.
+Yes, he might have enjoyed this game and I'm sure there's likely a genetic predisposition, but his owners used to play keep-away with him a lot, so even though there's a will to fetch something you would toss, he would rather run away with the item instead of bringing it back as you might expect from a dog of this breed.

 Regardless, there seems to be a certain predisposition for specific dog breeds to play certain types of games.
-This preference is often linked to what the breed was selectively bred for. .
+This preference is often linked to what the breed was selectively bred for.
 In the next paragraphs, we will take a look at certain play styles certain breeds seem to prefer.

-Dog Breed Play Styles
+Breed Play Styles

 The Herding Group

-The herding group is made of dog breeds who were selectively bred to herd livestock.
-Border collies and Australian shepherds seem to enjoy play that mimics their natural herding instincts to herd which includes staring, stalking and chasing.
+The herding group is made of dog breeds that were selectively bred to herd livestock.
+Border collies and Australian shepherds seem to enjoy play that mimics their natural herding instincts to herd, which includes: staring, stalking, and chasing.
 Some of these dogs can be also quite controlling, something that not all dogs are willing to tolerate.

 The Sporting Group

 The sporting group is made of dog breeds selectively bred to assist in hunting.
-Pointers were bred to locate game and they are naturally drawn to running and chasing games and they can have rowdy play styles.
-Cocker spaniels and other spaniels were bred to flush game out of bushes.
-They seem to enjoy searching for things and play "find it" games.
+Pointers were bred to locate game, and they are naturally drawn to running and chasing games, and they can have rowdy play styles.
+Cocker Spaniels and other spaniels were bred to flush game out of bushes.
+They seem to enjoy searching for things and playing "find it" games.